rokeeeto-li/QH-Li-1999.github.io/index.md

 I deicde to use open3d or PCL library to process for the next step.
 If you have any advice about that, please <a href="qihang_li@foxmail.com"> tell </a> me!
 Appreciate it!

-[Ultrasound-based Facet Joint Insertion Using AR System](./Projects/Facet_Joint_Injection.html)
+[Ultrasound-based Facet Joint Insertion Using AR System](./Projects/Facet_Joint_Injection.html) This project advised by Dr. Alejandro Martin-Gomez, Sing Chun Lee, and Prof. Nassir Navab.
+We designed and developed an AR system and Application that works on Microsoft HoloLens 2, which avoids the hand-eye coordination in the traditional methods and is more friendly to the recurring patient.

 ### Undergraduate Projects
 Final Year Project
 Robotics System Programming
 Year 2 Project

 ## Courses
 ### 22 Fall